4 Ways Technology Helps Engage Consumers

 “The experts do their job, report back to you, and together as a team, you decide on the direction,” said Farmanfarmaian.
 As healthcare becomes more patient-centric, consumers will increasingly demand convenient, timely, and personalized care aligned with their unique health and wellness needs, she added.

-Telemedicine and virtual visits—two examples of services that demonstrate the intersection of technology and healthcare designed with consumers in mind—are already growing in popularity.
-By 2021, the global telemedicine market will be valued at more than $40 billion, according to Statistica.
+Telehealth and virtual visits—two examples of services that demonstrate the intersection of technology and healthcare designed with consumers in mind—are already growing in popularity.
+By 2021, the global telehealth market will be valued at more than $40 billion, according to Statistica.

 What can practices do to prepare for this new wave of patient engagement and digital technology?
 Farmanfarmaian provided four strategies: